Annexation of Goa: The Diu air raids

-In the absence of any Portuguese air presence, Portuguese ground-based anti-aircraft units attempted to offer resistance to the Indian raids, but were overwhelmed and quickly silenced, leaving complete air superiority to the Indians.
+In the absence of any Portuguese air presence, Portuguese ground-based anti-aircraft units attempted to offer resistance to raids, but were overwhelmed and quickly silenced, leaving complete air superiority to India.
 Continued attacks forced the Portuguese governor of Diu to surrender.

 Naval action at Diu

 The Indian cruiser INS Delhi was anchored off the coast of Diu and fired a barrage from its 6-inch guns at the Portuguese occupied Diu Fortress.
 The Commanding Officer of the Indian Air Force operating in the area reported that some of the shells fired from the Delhi were bouncing off the beach and exploding on the Indian mainland.
 However, no casualties were reported from this.

 At 04:00 on 18 December, the Portuguese patrol boat NRP Vega encountered the Delhi around 12 mi off the coast of Diu, and was attacked with heavy machine gun fire.
 Staying out of range, the boat had no casualties and minimal damage, the boat withdrew to the port at Diu.

 At 07:00, news was received that the Indian invasion had commenced, and the commander of the Vega, 2nd Lt Oliveira e Carmo was ordered to sail out and fight until the last round of ammunition.
 At 07:30 the crew of the Vega spotted two Indian aircraft led by Flt.
 Lt.
 PM Ramachandran on patrol missions and opened fire on them with the ship's 20mm Oerlikon gun.
 In retaliation the Indian aircraft attacked the Vega twice, killing the captain and the gunner and forcing the rest of the crew to abandon the boat and swim ashore, where they were taken prisoners of war.